mlong168/kong-api-gateway/README.md

 - Kong-API-Gateway-with-oAuth2-config-scripts
 - Kong-UI
 - Multi-Datacenter-Four-NodeDistributed Cassandra Cluster
-1. Systems not included but ready for build
+1. Systems not included but ready for build:
   * API-EndPoints
   * MySQL-NDB